King-Barez/BO-chem-app/README.md

-# Mechanochemistry of Sulfur Ylides: ultra-fast and practical Corey-Chaykovsky reaction enabled by Bayesian Optimization
+# Machine Learning–Assisted Development of a Fast Mechanochemical Johnson–Corey–Chaykovsky Reaction

 Gradio-based applications for Bayesian Optimization of chemical experiments.
 The repo contains:
 - A single-objective app (yield vs PMI scalarization) in BO-chem-modular